qxdddliu/m-1/README.md

 *Think 1st principles*
 [![Build Status](https://travis-ci.org/WalnutiQ/wAlnut.svg?branch=develop)](https://travis-ci.org/WalnutiQ/wAlnut)

+<b>MESSAGE TO THE HATERS:</b> I do realize how crazy this project sounds to someone who has not implemented a neural
+network, Numenta's CLA algorithm, and Vicarious' HTM model themselves.
+So before u hate on this project go quit ur job and do that first.
+Then ur opinion becomes valuable.
+Not before.

-UPDATE: Development for this project has stopped because I realized <b>I was wrong about building strong AI (within the next 15-40 years) to help humanity</b>.
+<b>UPDATE:</b> Development for this project has stopped because I realized <b>I was wrong about building strong AI
+to help humanity</b>.
 I now believe strong AI should not be built.
 The argument that convinced me I was wrong goes like this:
 1. Humans are the domaint species on Earth because of our intelligence.
 2. If we make another species (code based strong AI) smarter than us then there is no way for us to control it because it is more intelligent than all of humanity combined.